alina5014/Yandex-projects/Project 2. Analysis of ads of apartments for sale ads/README.md

-# Analysis of ads of apartments for sale ads
+# Analysis of ads of apartments for sale

 **Project Goals**